CIMA is recruiting Fellows, Associates and Lay members to sit on its conduct committees.

 You should read the CIMA-Public-Hearing-Guidance-Note (PDF 282KB) before arranging to attend a disciplinary committee hearing.

 Adverse findings made against members and students by the conduct committees are reported in the media and listed on CIMA’s published decisions page.

 Further information: Disciplinary Committee Rules 2020 (PDF 204KB)

 The relationship between the CIMA conduct process and other legal processes

 The conduct process is in place to protect the public and maintain confidence in CIMA to maintain high standards of professional behaviour in management accountancy.
 It is not in place to provide an outcome that can then support a complainant’s attempts to obtain financial or other redress through other legal processes.
 For this reason, any conduct case may be postponed or halted if other legal processes are invoked and the outcomes of these legal processes will inform the conduct process of CIMA.

 The FRC’s conduct committee has oversight over the operation of the disciplinary arrangements and regulatory activities of the accountancy institutes.

 The FRC also operates a disciplinary scheme for the accountancy profession independently of the professional bodies to deal with cases of potential misconduct which raise or appear to raise important issues affecting the public interest in the UK.
 All other cases of potential misconduct continue to be dealt with by the individual institutes.

 The appeal committee

 The CIMA conduct process is based upon the English judicial system and the respondent has a right to appeal against a determination and/or sanction by either of the conduct committees.
-CIMA’s appeal committee is entirely independent committee, managed by a separate department within CIMA.
-There is a set period of time after a conduct committee determination during which a respondent may submit an appeal.
+There is a set period of time after a conduct committee determination during which a respondent and a complainant may submit an appeal.